 The services provided in. public primary and junior secondary schools shall be free of charge (UBEC, 2005).
-This policy can be effectively implemented if women groups assist in monitoring schools, enlighten parents not to yield to pressures by some head teachers and other teachers who defy his rule/law.
+This policy can be effectively implemented if women groups assist in monitoring schools, and enlighten parents not to yield to pressures by some head teachers and other teachers who defy his rule/law.
 Women groups can report such head teachers or provide information to the police or government officials to curb such menace.
-For example, the head teachers of Mariere and umukoro Primary Schools on Evwereni, Ughelli North Council, were forced to refund the some of N150 (one hundred and fifty naira) only which they collected from pupils.
-This was achieved based on a tip-off that made one then commissioner of Education Delta State, Dr. Veronica Ogbuagu to pay an unscheduled visit to the schools (Ogefere, 2007) exploitation, violence against boy and girls.
+For example, the head teachers of Mariere and Umukoro Primary Schools in Evwereni, Ughelli North Council, were forced to refund the some of N150 (one hundred and fifty naira) only which they collected from each pupil.
+This was achieved based on a tip-off that made the then Commissioner of Education Delta State, Dr. Veronica Ogbuagu to pay an unscheduled visit to the schools (Ogefere, 2007).
+This form of exploitation, and other forms of violence against boys and girls can be checked.

 Other vices in the schools such as sexual harassment can be curbed by regular women groups visit, monitoring and advocacy intervention.
-Their strong opinion can also stem early marriage that makes girls leave school easily
+Their strong opinion can also stem early marriage that makes girls leave school easily without completion.